NhaLeTruc/backends_tenets/Env_Setup/ansible/ManagedServices_n_APIs.md

 # Ansible Managed Services and APIs

 There are many options for managing Ansible applications with a graphical UI.
 This is the main avenue for Cloud Service Providers and Consultancies to charge people for using Ansible professionally.
-Autobase would be a crude example.

 ## RHAAP